kubedb/docs/docs/guides/mongodb/custom-rbac/using-custom-rbac.md

   deletionPolicy: DoNotTerminate
 ```

-Now, wait a few minutes. the KubeDB operator will create necessary PVC, statefulset, deployment, services, secret etc. If everything goes well, we should see that a pod with the name `minute-mongodb-0` has been created.
+Now, wait a few minutes. the KubeDB operator will create necessary PVC, petset, deployment, services, secret etc. If everything goes well, we should see that a pod with the name `minute-mongodb-0` has been created.

-Check that the statefulset's pod is running
+Check that the petset's pod is running

 ```bash
 $ kubectl get pod -n demo minute-mongodb-0